-Today, when I ask most people the simple question of “Who discovered DNA?”, I will get one of two answers: “I don’t know” or “Watson and Crick”.
+When I ask most people the simple question, “Who discovered DNA?”, I get one of two answers: “I don’t know” or “Watson and Crick”.

-In most basic science textbooks, the names that primarily pop up when the history of DNA comes into question are James Watson, Francis Crick and Maurice Wilkins.
-Their Nobel Prize—awarded in 1965—is lauded in these textbooks beside a classic picture of Watson and Crick staring admiringly at the double helix model.
-Their Nobel Prize was awarded “for their discoveries concerning the molecular structure of nucleic acids and its significance for information transfer in living material.”
-The words worth noting there are molecular structure, but that isn’t the whole story, as they didn’t actually discover the molecule.
+In most school level science textbooks, the names that pop up during the introduction to DNA are James Watson, Francis Crick and Maurice Wilkins.
+Their Nobel Prize—awarded in 1965—is italicized beside a classic picture of Watson and Crick admiring their double-helix model.
+The Prize was awarded “for their discoveries concerning the molecular structure of nucleic acids and its significance for information transfer in living material.”
+The words worth noting are molecular structure, not discovery.
+Who then discovered DNA?

 The 19th Century: the story of DNA begins

 In the 19th century, science was beginning to look at the origins of life through a microscope.
 Charles Darwin and Alfred R. Wallace gave us the theory of Natural Selection and Evolution in 1859.
 In 1866, Ernst Haeckel, a German zoologist who sketched and named the art in nature, proposed that the nucleus might contain heritable components.
 A decade later, Walther Flemming, a German biologist and the fifth child following 4 sisters, described chromosomes during mitosis.
 In spite of all this revelatory work on nuclear stuff, most championed the idea that proteins held the key to life.
 Little did anyone know, that in a small laboratory in Germany, a quiet perfectionist with an eye for detail was discovering DNA.